Bao-Lab/GPSmatch/README.md

 > rankSimilarity("/dir/bed1.txt", "/dir/folder_dir", "/dir/output_folder")

+To run the files provided in the Example file, open GPSmatch.Rproj (see above) and use the following syntax:

+> rankSimilarity("./Example/bed1.txt", "./Example/database_folder", "./Example")

 **bed1** The file path of a query bed file to be compared to the database files, which should be tab delimited and structured as follows: chromName, TAB, chromSize, TAB, chromEND

 **folder_dir** The directory of a folder containing database files to be used for comparison with the query file.